 The Legend of Sobbing Sophia

-Some are unaware he didn’t want to be in Canada.
-How the Americans chose 1812 because they knew most of the British soldiers were fightin Napoleon in Europe.
+Some are unaware that he didn’t want to be in Canada.
+The Americans chose the year 1812 for a reason.
+They knew the main British soldiers were occupied fighting Napoleon in Europe.

 Brockamour – –

-The great General was dead.
-His men retrieved his body, pulling him away and down the hill as blood spread across his bright red coat and sash once given to him by Tecumseh.
+His men retrieved the body, pulling him away and down the hill as blood spread across a bright red sash given to him by famous Native Shawnee warrior Tecumseh.

 Sobbing Sophia – –

-Sophia was told her beloved was dead.
-She mourned for years, never marrying, always wondering what could have been.
-Then dying at a young age, many believed it was a broken heart.
+Refused to marry, always wondering what could have been.
+Then dying at a young age, many believe from a broken heart.

-During her final years, the people of Niagara-on-the-Lake didn’t see Sophia, they heard her.
-Cries coming from an open second floor window of Brockamour.
-They called her “Sobbing Sophia” and she’s still heard today.
+During her final years, the people of Niagara-on-the-Lake didn’t see Sophia.
+But they did hear her.
+Cries coming from the open second storey window of the Brockamour Manor house.

 The Watcher of the Town